coleenquadros/configuration/docs/app-sre/sop/app-interface-service-migration.md

 ## What to expect

 The process from a high-level perspective is: setup, move, cleanup.
-The optimal way to migrate a service is "here-and-now".
+The optimal way to migrate a service is "here-and-now" (i.e. don't take your time and do this migration over 3 months).
 The process describes the move of a namespace between clusters, and not the copy and parallel run of a service on 2 clusters.

 The critical part of the migration is moving a namespace between clusters. a Merge request to do this action is very simple and includes only very few changes (change cluster ref and observability namespace network policy), but a lot is happenning behind the scenes.